Red Cheeks In A Toddler: Possible Causes And What You Can Do

 When your little one is sick with the flu-like symptoms of fifth disease, care for them as you would if your child had a cold or another virus.
 Lots of snuggles, healthy food, rest, and Tylenol (if it’s needed for their fever and approved by the doctor).

 Once your child develops the rash, you may want to check in with your pediatrician.
 The slapped-cheek rash of Fifth disease could be confused with other illnesses or rashes.
 Otherwise, there’s not much you need to do.

 Pro Parenting Tip: If your toddler is itchy, try an oatmeal bath to provide some relief.

 The human body is intricate and complex!
 As we mentioned, red cheeks can have various causes.
-Keep in mind that in general, red skin could indicate some type of skin infection.
+Keep in mind that in general, red skin could indicate some type of skin infection, such as cellulitis.

 We won’t get into details in this article, but it’s important to keep this possibility in mind.

 If you have any indication that your toddler’s red skin may be due to an infection, call your pediatrician.